kiwicom/js-iam-middleware/README.md

 }
 ```

-Now run `generate:token` a browser will open displaying an authorization code (starting with `4/`) and the CLI will ask you to input the authorization code.
-After that you will be provided with a `refresh_token` (starting with `1/`) that has long validity and can be used for local development.
+Now run `generate:token`.
+This script will start local server (on default port 3000) and the server will automatically open your browser with Google's OAuth web page for your application.
+After clicking on the button, Google will redirect you back to your GOOGLE_REDIRECT_URI (which defaults to http://localhost:3000) and you will be provided with a `refresh_token` (starting with `1/`) that has long validity and can be used for local development.

 # Contributing